Dogfight (film): Plot

 As he is leaving at dawn, Rose gives him her address and asks him to write.
-Birdlace meets up with his buddies as they board their bus.
-Birdlace makes up a story about not showing up because he spent the night with the beautiful wife of an officer.
-Berzin later shares with Birdlace that he saw him with Rose; Birdlace counters that he is aware that Berzin's date, Marcie, was actually a prostitute.
+Birdlace meets up with his buddies as they board their bus; Birdlace makes up a story about not showing up because he spent the night with the beautiful wife of an officer.
+Berzin later shares with Birdlace that he saw him with Rose; Birdlace counters that he is aware that Marcie was actually a prostitute.
 They agree to keep one another's secrets, as Birdlace tears up Rose's address and throws it out the window of the bus.
 The next day, Rose weeps and watches coverage of President Kennedy's assassination on TV with her mother.
 Later, in 1966, Birdlace and his three friends have been deployed to Chu Lai, South Vietnam.
-While playing cards, they are suddenly hit with a mortar, and chaos ensues; Birdlace is wounded in the leg, and Berzin and Oakie drag him away and tell him that Benjamin is dead, before another mortar round hits.
+While playing cards, they are suddenly hit with a mortar; chaos ensues, during which Birdlace is wounded in the leg.

 A year later, Birdlace gets off a Greyhound bus in San Francisco.
 Discharged from the Marines, he now walks with a limp, and it is suggested that his three friends were all killed in combat.
-He is taken aback by how much things have changed since he was last there, with hippies and flower children everywhere.
-He walks to the neighborhood where Rose's coffee shop is, and goes to a bar across the street to have a drink.
-The bartender tells him that Rose's mother has turned the coffee shop over to Rose.
+He walks to the neighborhood where Rose's coffee shop is and goes to a bar across the street, where the bartender tells him that Rose's mother has turned the coffee shop over to Rose.
 Birdlace makes his way across the street and into the coffee shop.
 Rose, not having heard from him in three years, is surprised to see him, and can only say "hi".
 She goes over to him, and they embrace.